PanXiebit/st-gcn-sl/log-reader/README.md

-# Log Reader for Spatial Temporal Graph Convolutional Networks (for Sign Language
+# Log Reader for Spatial Temporal Graph Convolutional Networks for Sign Language (ST-GCN-SL) Recognition

 This is an auxiliary project to read the ST-GCN logs and convert it to CSV.
 To perform the conversion run the following command